onebytegone/frisbee-lights/README.md

 _Update 2015-12-09:_ Using packing tape, over gaphers tape, seemed like a good idea.
 It tends to fail easily though.
 Either the frisbee needs to be prepped better or a different, or just stronger, tape is needed.

+_Update 2015-12-15:_ Cleaning the frisbee with rubbing alcohol helps remedy the tape adhesion issue.
+Some new issues with the battery staying in.
+A friction fit is no longer very suitable.
+Adding clips to help keep the battery in place.

 ## Changelog

+  * v2.2 - Improve battery retention
+    * Add clips to battery holder sides to keep battery in place.
   * v2.1 - Improve mounting, simplify assembly
     * Increased size of the ground channel to fit 1/6W resistor
     * Add mounting tab on battery opening side